 Arbor Day–which literally translates to “tree” day from the Latin origin of the word arbor–is a holiday that celebrates the planting, upkeep and preservation of trees.
 For centuries, communities spanning the globe have found various ways to honor nature and the environment.
 However, the appreciation of trees and forests in modern times can be largely attributed to Arbor Day.
 And although Arbor Day may not have the same clout as holidays like Valentine’s Day or St. Patrick’s Day (or even Earth Day), it has a history with strong roots that branched out across multiple nations.
-Arbor Day 2020 is on Friday, April 24, and is typically celebrated on the last Friday in April in the United States.
+Arbor Day 2021 will occur on Friday, April 23, and is typically celebrated on the last Friday in April in the United States.

 What Is Arbor Day?